-- 1. FOR the election of the seven directors named in the Proxy Statement for a term of one year or until their successors are duly elected and qualified. - 2.
+- 1. FOR the election of the seven director nominees named in the Proxy Statement for a term of one year or until their successors are duly elected and qualified. - 2.
 FOR the advisory vote to approve the compensation of our named executive officers. - 3.
-ONE YEAR for the advisory vote on the frequency of future advisory votes on the compensation of our named executive officers. - 4.
-FOR the approval of the Amendment and Restatement of the Company's 2013 Omnibus Incentive Plan. - 5.
+FOR the approval of the First Amendment to the Amended and Restated 2013 Omnibus Incentive Plan. - 4.
 FOR the ratification of the Audit and Finance Committee's selection of Ernst & Young LLP as our independent registered public accounting firm.

-C Non-Voting Items Change of Address - Please print new address below.
+Change of Address - Please print new address below.